mike99mac/minimy-mike99mac/gcode/README.md

 Baltic birch has little grain and color, and it just seemed too plain.
 Tried an orange stain, but it was too bright and gaudy.
 Mixing the stain with about four parts water turned it into an “orange-wash”, which adds color, brings out the grain, but is not overwhelming.
-After staining, two or three coats of pure Tung Oil are added.
+After staining, two coats of pure Tung Oil are applied, with sanding between each coat.

 ![](parts-front-view.jpg)
 *Front view of boombox carcass and parts*